sebas663/api-permission/README.md

 ## api-permission

-This is a simple CRUD Api for types of documents of identity.
+This is a simple CRUD Api for types of permissions of the app.

 ## Installation
 In git bash<br />